cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_data_curation.md

 :::::::::::::::::::::::::

+When there are none, positions can be added from other catalogues or from SIMBAD if available.
+Alternatively, we ask for them (sometimes we have an answer).

 <!--  ----------------------------------------- -->
-#### Verifications: Example 3 - Identifiers
+### Verifications: Example 3 - Identifiers

 The third important thing for our team are the identifiers.

 :::::::::::::::: testimonial
-#### SIMBAD names added
+#### SIMBAD names added + Misprint on names corrected

 To retrieve coordinates and easy the cross identification between SIMBAD and VizieR, a proper identification is needed.

 Here is an example of truncated SDSS names...
-Impossible to retrieve except by coordinates that we have here.
+Impossible to retrieve except by coordinates that we luckily have in this case.
 So the SimbadName has been added after the process for SIMBAD where misprints on coordinates have been detected.
 For this object with coordinates pointing to nothing, the right ones have been found thanks to the bibcode given in the table.

 ![Figure: Example of names recognized by SIMBAD added to the original table submitted to VizieR (screenshot)](https://raw.githubusercontent.com/cds-astro/a-FAIR-journey-for-astronomical-data/main/episodes/images/data_curation_examples/example_3_names.png){alt="Screenshot -- VizieR table with SIMBAD-names added"}